Feb

 CONCLUSION(S):

 Acupuncture improves CPR and LBR among women undergoing IVF based on the results of studies that do not include the Streitberger control.
 The Streitberger control may not be an inactive control.
-More positive effects from using acupuncture in IVF can be expected if an appropriate control and more reasonable acupuncture programs are used.
+More positive effects of using acupuncture in IVF can be expected if an appropriate control and more reasonable acupuncture programs are used.

-fertility and sterility acupuncture New Study: Electro acupuncture increases IVF success rateIncrease of success rate for women undergoing embryo transfer by transcutaneous electrical acupoint stimulation: a prospective randomized placebo-controlled study
+Increase of success rate for women undergoing embryo transfer by transcutaneous electrical acupoint stimulation: a prospective randomized placebo-controlled study

 Objective